8bitgentleman/roam-custom-theme/roam-js/README.md

 - ### export-block.js <a name = "export"></a>
-  Adds an option to the right click menu to export a block and all its children as flat markdown
+  Adds an option to the right click menu to export a block and all its children as flat markdown.
+  Also included is a .json file for easy import into Roam

 - ### random.js <a name = "random"></a>
   Adds a button to the left sidebar to take you to a random page.